Apply for Funding

 About

-The Charter School Research Collaborative issues competitive funding processes via requests for proposals (RFPs).
+The Charter School Research Collaborative runs twice-yearly requests for proposals (RFPs).

 The Charter School Research Collaborative supports research projects that investigate pressing questions in the charter school space that inform policy and practice.
-Three types of proposals are accepted, and grants range from $10,000 to $500,000.
+The collaborative issues competitive funding requests and accepts three types of proposals.
+Grants range from $10,000 to $250,000.

 Research Focus